1. What is modern slavery?

 There are no specific requirements in relation to the layout, content or level of detail of the Slavery and Human Trafficking Statements.

-The UK government has suggested that each company should include:
+The UK government has suggested that each company should include the following:

 - Its structure, business and supply chains